JamesDLD/terraform-azurerm-Az-VirtualNetwork/README.md

 Requirement
 -----
-Terraform v0.12.6 and above.
+- Terraform v0.12.23 and above.
-AzureRm provider 1.36.0 and above to support the Terraform esource azurerm_bastion_host.
+- AzureRm provider version 2.1 and above.

 Terraform resources used within the module
 -----